AxonC/university-sdi-project/documentation/trekstar-documentation.md

 ![Visual representation of project listings](images/user-guide/view-mode/listed-projects.png)

-As you can see in Figure 6, there are more options avaliable to you, these options allow you to navigate through the projects.
+As you can see in Figure 6, there are more options available to you, these options allow you to navigate through the projects.
 You can see the associated input actions below.

 | Input Value | Command Action
 | :----------: | ------------------------------------------------------------------------- |